pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 Decoder
 -------

-Decoder transforms the input column-wise :obj:`Tensor` into output :ojb:`Tensor` on which prediction head is applied.
+Decoder transforms the input column-wise :obj:`Tensor` into output :obj:`Tensor` on which prediction head is applied.
+Here is an example implementation of a decoder:

 .. code-block:: python